 The programme lasts for three years.

-For all enquiries regarding the apprenticeship scheme, please contact the General Secretary.
+For all general enquiries regarding the apprenticeship scheme, please contact the General Secretary.